daxian-dbw/PowerShell-ALC-Samples/README.md

-This repository includes sample code to show the techniques that can be used to isolate dependency assemblies for a PowerShell module, so as to avoid facing conflicts in the assembly resolution.
+This repository includes sample code to show the techniques that can be used to isolate dependency assemblies for a PowerShell module, so as to avoid facing conflicts in the assembly resolution when loading the module.

 Currently, two overall scenarios are discussed: